mdrhmn/mdrhmn/README.md

 ### 👨🏻‍💻 Facts about Me

-- 🎓 Final year Software Engineering student at Universiti Malaya (🇲🇾), CGPA: 3.90/4.00
+- 🎓 Final year Software Engineering student, Universiti Malaya (🇲🇾); CGPA: 3.90/4.00
-- 💡 I like to explore new technologies and develop software solutions and quick hacks
+- 💡 Like to explore new technologies and develop software solutions and quick hacks
 - ✍️ In my free time, I pursue Blog Writing as a hobby
 - 💻 Currently busy with final year project (FYP)
 - 🏃🏻‍♂️ Road to full stack developer